Vivek-04022001/documentation/docs/install/containers/examples/traefik-volto-plone-varnish.md

 }

 sub vcl_pipe {
-  /* This is not necessary if you do not do any request rewriting. */ set req.http.connection = "close";
+  /* This is not necessary if you don't do any request rewriting. */ set req.http.connection = "close";
 }